woocommerce/woocommerce/readme.txt

 * Fix - Settings API - allow multiselect fields to be emptied.
 * Fix - Saving an order needs to save the discount amount ex. tax like the cart.
 * Fix - Order again with custom attributes.
-* Fix - Prevent potential XSS within tooltips.
+* Fix - Prevent potential XSS within tooltips (discovered by FortiGuard Labs).
 * Fix - Paypal debug option.
 * Fix - Removed $q->query['wc_query'] = 'product_query' which broke redirects (#7703).
 Use $q->get('wc_query') instead.
-* Fix - Sanitize tax_rate_id when saving taxes in the backend to prevent potential SQL injection.
+* Fix - Sanitize tax_rate_id when saving taxes in the backend to prevent potential SQL injection (discovered by WordFence).
 * Tweak - Show discounts inc. tax when showing order totals inc. tax.
 * Tweak - Use 30 days instead of year for transients to avoid bugs in memcache plugins.
 * Tweak - Add reports menu item if user can access reports but not the main WC section.